2000X

 2000X is a dramatic anthology series released by National Public Radio and produced by the Hollywood Theater of the Ear.
-There were 49 plays of various lengths in 26 one-hour programs broadcast weekly and later released on the Internet.
+There were 49 plays of various lengths in 26 one-hour programs, broadcast weekly and later released on the Internet.
 Plays were adaptations of futuristic stories, novels and plays by noted authors.
-Producer/director Yuri Rasovsky and host/consultant Harlan Ellison won the 2001 Bradbury Award from the Science Fiction Writers of America for their work on this program.
+Producer/director Yuri Rasovsky and Harlan Ellison won the 2001 Bradbury Award from the Science Fiction Writers of America for their work on this program.
+Ellison acted as host and consultant, and co-adapted his short story "'Repent, Harlequin!'
+Said the Harlequin".